hoeghstu17/Project/README.md

 * background blends from light to dark at various points throughout the sequence
 * earth is the fixed point
 * earth changes colour depending on 'seasons'
+* varying number of unit circles as stars